jaxolv/universities/README.md

 }
 ```

-This request will not be executaded again.
+This request will not be executed again.

 `POST /universities`
 This request will create an university.

 Example: